hackerhouse-opensource/Marble/README.md

 In 2017, Wikileaks published incomplete source code for the Marble Framework.
 Using AI/ML and a human with information learned from the Vault7 leaks, we re-constructed the missing code libraries and have patched the StringScrambling solution to compile for build-time String Obfuscation using 106 "Marbles" with Visual Studio.
-This Framework was created for use by the CIA, however a number of malware samples have been identified in the wild using these algorithms.
+This Framework was created for use by the Central Intelligence Agency (CIA) Applied Engineering Department (AED), however a number of malware samples have been identified in the wild using these algorithms which may indicate use by others.
 By releasing our modifications, we aim to improve detections of the framework and identification of additional samples using these techniques in the wild.
+The tool description from CIA internal wiki follows:

 > "The Marble Framework is designed to allow for flexible and easy-to-use obfuscation when developing tools.
 > When signaturing tools, string obfuscation algorithms (especially those that are unique) are often used to